 James Baldwin, writing in 1962, explained the role of the artist as someone who willingly cultivates a state of being alone.
 The artist, for Baldwin, must be determined to “conquer the great wilderness of himself.”
 Isolated from the world around them, “he is his own test tube, his own laboratory.”
 Yoshida, the self-determined alien, enshrouds himself in his native tongue, many miles from home.
 Displaced geographically, he steps into the abyss of language.
 His laboratory, armed only with a synthesizer jacket, becomes a fantasy world of alien characters; a place where poetry happens by way of play, and self-exploration by way of science fiction.
 These recently discovered works by Yoshida are a timely reminder for us to value our migrant artists and the strange but wonderful languages that become unique to each of them.
 Yoshida’s travels to New York produced a vocabulary of alien life and synthesized sounds that blends his geographical exploration with self-exploration.
 His position as a migrant body aligns with both that of the extraterrestrian, and also that of the artist.

-is an artist, writer, and performance maker from London, now based in New York.
-He has a degree in Art History (Cambridge, UK) and a master?s in Performance Studies (Tisch, New York).
+GEORGE KAN is an artist, writer, and performance maker from London, now based in New York.
+He holds a BA in Art History (Cambridge, UK) and an MA in Performance Studies (Tisch, New York).